Prepping Your Home for an Open House in Tucumcari, New Mexico

 Welcome Home Checklist

-I'll make sure your home is likable and that it's inviting, avoiding "loud" or "personalized" colors on the walls and furniture.
-And if none of your belongings are there, you can try renting furniture.
-The goal is for your house to look inviting as opposed to cold and empty.
+I'll make sure your house has mass appeal and that it's comfortable, steering clear of "offensive" or "can't-work-with" colors on the walls and furniture.
+And if you've already moved out, you can think about borrowing furniture.
+You want your home to look homey as opposed to bare and uninhabited.

 Setting the Stage